javier/questdb-ha-reads/README.md

 mvn compile exec:java -Dexec.mainClass=HAReads
 ```

-## Nodejs
+## Node.js

+Node.js supports libpq-style multi-host connection strings only when using `pg-native`.
+The default `pg` client (pure JS)
+does not support it.
+If you want cross-platform compatibility or don’t want to rely on native bindings, you need to
+implement the failover logic manually.

-NodeJs does not support natively multiple hosts on the connection string.
-What we are doing here is storing all the hosts
-in an array, and test each one in a sequence until successful.
-The rest of the process is identical to what we are doing
+What we are doing here is storing all the hosts in an array, and test each one in a sequence until successful.
+The rest of
-in the other languages.
+ the process is identical to what we are doing in the other languages.

 ```sh
 npm install